How Long Does It Take For Plastic To Decompose? 🤔

 “The most durable plastic items, such as bottles, disposable nappies and beer holders, can take 450 years to biodegrade – over five times the average life expectancy of a British person.
 In terms of plastic bottles alone, the UK is generating a gargantuan amount of long-term waste by throwing away an estimated 35 million every year.”

 The length of time for items to decompose varies considerably.
-For example – how long does a plastic bag take to decompose is a very different question than how long does it take for plastic straws to decompose.
+For example, “how long does a plastic bag take to decompose?” is a very different question than how long it takes for plastic straws to decompose.

-The answer is that in every case – plastic takes a very long time indeed – and is greatly influenced by the environment.
-See the table as per below.
+The answer is that, in every case, plastic takes a very long time indeed.
+And, it is greatly influenced by the environment.
+See the statistics below for more information.

-One of the things to remember is that pretty much all the plastic ever used – even for a short term item like a drinking straw or a plastic bag (that you probably did not need) – will still exist (if it was not recycled – and only a small percentage of global plastic has ever been recycled.
+One of the things to remember is that pretty much all the plastic ever used – even for a short-term item like a drinking straw or a plastic bag that you probably did not need – will still exist if it was not recycled.
+And remember, only a small percentage of global plastic has ever been recycled.

-This can result in some pretty amazing finds of “time capsule plastic” i.e. of old wrappers from extinct brands etc.
+This can result in some pretty amazing finds of “time capsule plastic”.
+Examples of these include old wrappers from extinct brands, etc.

 “It’s hard to say [how long the bag had been there], but obviously you don’t keep a KFC bag lying around and then drop it into the water 40 years later, so it’s obviously been around in the environment somewhere, whether underwater or not,” Mr Peters said.”